 Singapore Airlines Tuesday launched a long-haul budget carrier that will fly to Australia and China with longer-term ambitions to reach Europe as the region's market for no-frills travel booms.

-Analysts have said SIA is moving to tap into a growing consumer demand for low-cost travel over longer distances as most of Asia's low-cost carriers cover short-haul routes.
+Company executives expect Scoot to tap into growing demand for low-cost travel over longer distances as most of Asia's budget carriers cover short-haul routes.

-Scoot is expected to compete directly with AirAsia X, the long-haul affiliate of Malaysian budget carrier AirAsia and British tycoon Richard Branson's Virgin Group owns a 20 percent stake -- as well as Australian carrier Qantas' low-cost subsidiary Jetstar Airways.
+In Asia, Scoot is expected to compete directly with AirAsia X -- the long-haul affiliate of Malaysia budget carrier AirAsia of which British tycoon Richard Branson's Virgin Group owns a 20 percent stake -- as well as Australian carrier Qantas' low-cost subsidiary Jetstar Airways.

-AirAsia X flies to several destinations including London, Taipei, Tehran, Paris, Seoul, Tokyo and a number of cities in China and India.
+AirAsia X currently flies to a variety of destinations including London, Taipei, Tehran, Paris, Seoul, Tokyo and a number of cities in China and India.

 SIA already has a short-haul, full-service unit called SilkAir, which travels to tourist destinations in Asia and has a stake in Asian budget carrier Tiger Airways.